tkhduracell/p-ratelimit/README.md

 * **Minimal implementation**
     * Utilities like [limiter](https://github.com/jhurliman/node-rate-limiter) provide low-level tooling that requires you to manage tokens and provide your own queue.
     * **p-ratelimit** requires minimal modification to your existing code.
-* **Distributed rate limits**
-    * If you use Redis, **p-ratelimit** supports efficient rate limiting across multiple hosts.
-The quota is divided among your pool of servers.
-As servers are added or removed, the shared quota is recaclulated.
 * **Made for Promises and TypeScript friendly**
     * A rate-limited function returns the same Promise type as the original function.